cobi-bike/Module-Spotify/README.md

 ### Step 5: Run Node.js server

-The app is accessible under [localhost:8888](http://localhost:8888/) after starting the Node.js server with:
+The module is accessible under [localhost:8888](http://localhost:8888/) after starting the Node.js server with:
 ``` bash
 PORT=8888 CLIENT_ID=...
 CLIENT_SECRET=...
 HOST=... node index.js
 ```
 The settings menu can be accessed with the [?state=edit](http://localhost:8888/?state=edit) suffix.

+---

+## Credits
+This module uses Open Source components.
+You can find the source code of their open source projects along with license information below.
+We acknowledge and are grateful to these developers for their contributions to open source.

+[Spotify Player](https://github.com/JMPerez/spotify-player) by José M. Pérez (MIT)

 ## Useful DevKit links